nart-shumaff/106_react_components_challenge_ms/README.md

 This way we can create a small piece once and reuse it every where!

 Break down more of the areas into smaller pieces!

+Inside `src` folder create a new `layout` folder.
+Insie you can create a folder for each component.

+Each component folder will have two files:
+- `Component.jsx`
+- `component.css`

+For example:
+- `Avatar.jsx`
+- `avatar.css`

 For example:
 <img width="1358" alt="components" src="https://user-images.githubusercontent.com/31222514/195376154-38259e8b-178f-4538-b23c-5f45c583b44c.png">